 Paul Cezanne was famous for studying a single subject with an intense focus which he depicted in his still-life paintings.
 His work features distinct technique and, although like many others he was rejected by critics of his day, he would go on to inspire countless artists who came after him.

 Our final icon of 19th-century French painting is Georges Seurat who took a scientific approach to color theory that was new and exciting in the community.
 He painted pure colors on the canvas instead of mixing pigments beforehand.
 From there, he relied on the viewer’s eyes to distinguish color and make sense of the forms.
 The technique was called pointillism.

 If you look closely at his most famous piece, A Sunday Afternoon on the Island of La Grande Jatte, you’ll find that the colors you see up close are different from what you see when you stand back, letting the cones and rods of your eyes do their magic.

 Although all of these artists come from either Impressionism or Post-Impressionism and you can see their striking similarities in subject-matter and style, they each also brought something unique and inspiring to the era and were instrumental to French art of the 19th century.

-What’s more is that this movement which began among Parisian artists in the late 1800s would spread around the world and inspire countless other masters, leading to way to modern art that would arise in the 20th century.
+What’s more is that this movement which began among Parisian artists in the late 1800s would spread around the world and inspire countless other masters, leading the way to modern art that would arise in the 20th century.